apitoolkit/apitoolkit-landing/blog/monitoring-your-express-application-using-opentelemetry-with-apitoolkit/index.md

   });
 ```

-Refresh your brower a couple of times (you can hit some other routes too) so we can gather telemetry data and visualize it on our APIToolkit Dashboard:
+Refresh your browser a couple of times (you can hit some other routes too) so we can gather telemetry data and visualize it on our APIToolkit Dashboard:

 ![Dashboard-explorer](./apitoolkit-dashboard.png)